Sustainable Forest Management

-- Canada is a global leader in forest management with more than 160 million hectares or 43% of the globe’s certified forests, by far the most in the Certification is an independent assessment of whether a forest company abides by progressive social and environmental practices.
+- Canada is a global leader in forest management with more than 170 million hectares or 38% of the globe’s certified forests.
+Certification is an independent assessment of whether a forest company abides by progressive social and environmental practices.

 GROWING A GREENER TOMORROW

 Canada’s forest products industry is recognized as a global leader in the progressive management of Canada’s vast renewable forest resource.
 A 2014 Leger marketing survey of international customers found that the Canadian sector has the best environmental reputation in the world.

 Here are just some of our environmental pluses:

 - The Canadian industry re-grows as many trees as it cuts down.